-Location of Premises Situated in a housing estate.
-Location Type Residential area.
-Approximate Date of Construction / Significant Refurbishment / Conversion Unable to determine with any certainty.
-Post 2000 approx. and built to current building regulations.
-Primary Construction Type Concrete frame.
-Concrete floor.
+Location of Premises Situated in an urban area.
+Location Type Housing Estate.
+Approximate Date of Construction / Significant Refurbishment / Conversion Primary Construction Unable to determine with any certainty.
+2010s Build (estimated).
+Steel frame. Туре Concrete floor.
 Brick, block & concrete infill.
-Roof Details The premises has a domed roof.
-Roof Voids From looking into the roof space at the head of the stairs, it appears that an ablative coated fire batt system extended to the full roof height.
-Approximate Dimensions of Premises Length x Breadth 17 meters x 13 meters approx. Number of Flats in the Premises 10.
-Type of Property End of terrace.
+Roof Details The premises has a flat roof.
+Roof Voids There did not appear to be any accessible roof voids.
+Approximate Dimensions of Premises Length x Breadth 20m x 10m (estimated).
+Number of Flats in the Premises 8.
+Type of Property Semi detached.
 Occupancy Type Residential.
 External Fire Spread, cladding and Balconies Exterior cladding appears to present in significant quantities or locations.
+Balconies were present and appeared to be constructed of steel and glass.